-Each SpO_2 sensor is intended for application to a specific site and site size on the patient.
+Each SpO2 sensor is intended for application to a specific site and site size on the patient.
 To obtain optimal performance, use the right sensor and apply it as instructed by the sensor manufacturer.

 - 3. Clean the application site.
 Remove anything, such as nail polish, that could interfere with the operation of the sensor. - 4.
 Attach the SpO2 sensor to the patient according to the manufacturer's directions for use, observing all warnings and cautions. - 5.
-Confirm that the monitor displays SpO2 data within thirty seconds of being connected to the patient. - If ambient light is too bright, shield the sensor site with opaque material.
+Confirm that the monitor displays SpO2 data within a few seconds of being connected to the patient. - Note In some newer monitors, the pitch of the heart tone rises and falls as oxygen saturation increases and decreases.
+In other monitors, the pitch of the heart tone does not change. - If ambient light is too bright, shield the sensor site with opaque material.
 Failure to do so can result in inaccurate measurements.
-Light sources that can affect performance include the following: - surgical lights (especially those with a xenon light source) - bilirubin lamps - fluorescent lights - infrared heating lamps - direct sunlight. - To help reduce unnecessary SpO2 alarms when NIBP and SpO2 are monitored simultaneously, place the NIBP cuff and the SpO2 sensor on different limbs. - Do not attach the SpO2 sensor on the same limb as an arterial catheter or intravascular line. - The pulse signal can disappear if any of the following conditions exists: - the sensor is too tight
+Light sources that can affect performance include the following: - surgical lights (especially those with a xenon light source) - bilirubin lamps - fluorescent lights - infrared heating lamps - direct sunlight. - To help reduce unnecessary SpO2 alarms when NIBP and SpO2 are monitored simultaneously, place the NIBP cuff and the SpO2 sensor on different limbs. - Do not attach the SpO2 sensor on the same limb as an arterial catheter or intravascular line. - The pulse signal can disappear if any of the following conditions exists: - the sensor is too tight - ambient light is too bright - an NIBP cuff is inflated on the same limb as the sensor - arterial occlusion occurs near the sensor

-- ambient light is too bright - an NIBP cuff is inflated on the same limb as the sensor - arterial occlusion occurs near the sensor - the patient is in cardiac arrest or shock - the patient has hypotension, severe vasoconstriction, severe anemia, or hypothermia - If poor perfusion affects performance for an adult, consider using the adult nasal sensor. - If a sensor is connected and the sensor light does not come on within 3 seconds: - Verify that SpO2 is turned on (Figure 56 on page 58) - Replace the sensor - If excessive or prolonged patient movement interferes with measurements, consider the following possible solutions: - be sure the sensor is secure and properly applied - use a new sensor with fresh adhesive backing - select a different type of sensor - move the sensor to a less active site - 6.
+- the patient is in cardiac arrest or shock - the patient has hypotension, severe vasoconstriction, severe anemia, or hypothermia - If poor perfusion affects performance for an adult, consider using the adult nasal sensor. - If a sensor is connected and the sensor light does not come on within 3 seconds: - Verify that SpO2 is turned on (Figure 67 on page 62) - Replace the sensor - If excessive or prolonged patient movement interferes with measurements, consider the following possible solutions: - be sure the sensor is secure and properly applied - use a new sensor with fresh adhesive backing - select a different type of sensor - move the sensor to a less active site - 6.
 Periodically verify that the sensor remains properly positioned on the patient.